sergejsha/featured/README.md

 }
 ```

 Your fragment become very simple and whole application code gets split into separated features with very clean responcibility.
-See featured-sample project for more details.
+You can add new features or disable existing features depending on the device configuration etc. See `featured-sample` project for more detail.

 # Use with Gradle